K8TIY/CW-Station/README.txt

 --- To enter a prosign here, hold down the shift key.
 - You can "Send" CW using your shift key as a Morse keyer.
   CW Station will try to recognize what you're sending.
+--- Note: this does not work all that well, and is probably inferior to more
+          specialized practice setups.
+In fact, if no one tells me this is a useful feature, I may remove it.
+It would make the code a lot cleaner.
+          I ended up building a picokeyer and getting a straight key, so to rate my sending I just "play along" with a QSO and try to match the spacing.
 --- It will use your deviation from the calculated tone/space timings to try to
     rate your fist "Quality".
 --- Hint: click the "Play" button to go into keyer mode.
 --- Hint: it uses your WPM setting to distinguish dots from dashes,
           but ignores CWPM.
---- Note: this does not work all that well, and is probably inferior to more
-          specialized practice setups.
-In fact, if no one tells me this is a useful feature, I may remove it.
-I would make the code a lot cleaner.
 --- Note: in order for this to work, CW Station will prompt you to enter
           your password to authorize CW Station as a "trusted" application.
           The other option is to check "Enable access for assistive devices" in